sgolebiewski-intel/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

                  networks on Intel® x86-64 and Arm® CPUs.

-The CPU plugin is a part of the Intel® Distribution of OpenVINO™ toolkit.
-It is developed to achieve high performance inference of neural networks on Intel® x86-64 and Arm® CPUs.
+The CPU plugin is developed to achieve high performance inference of neural networks on Intel® x86-64 and Arm® CPUs.
 The newer 11th generation and later Intel® CPUs provide even further performance boost, especially with INT8 models.
 For an in-depth description of CPU plugin, see:

 - `CPU plugin developer documentation <https://github.com/openvinotoolkit/openvino/tree/master/src/plugins/intel_cpu/docs>`__.